MiaadTeam/benchmark/README.md

    `yarn start --seed`
 6. We can start the server with a seeded database:
    `yarn start`
-7. As we are root of src/prisma-express-rest, to fetch our query:
+7. As we are root of src/prisma-express-rest, to fetch our query we enter:
    `hurl --variables-file .env ./http/getFiftyCitiesOfCountry.hurl --test` So we can see the  test results